Ever since Netflix premiered

 Out of Thin Air.
 The disappearance of two men in 1974 led to the vilification of a group of young people, two of whom had been involved in a previous embezzling scheme.
 They confessed and were sent to jail, only for those confessions to come under scrutiny years later. —Olivia Truffaut-Wong 6 How to Fix a Drug Scandal

 Erin Lee Carr's latest docuseries,

 In 2003, a man with a bomb strapped to his neck attempted to rob a bank and died.
-Known as the "pizza bomber heist," the story became a sensation.
-First believed to be the story of a pizza delivery man forced to commit a crime, it changed into something else entirely once the investigation got going, leading to an alleged conspiracy and a so-called "evil genius" mastermind, Majorie Diehl-Armstrong.
-The four-episode series is full of so many twists and turns, you'll think it's fiction.
+Known as the pizza bomber heist, the story became a media sensation.
+First believed to be a case in which the pizza delivery man was forced to commit the crime, the story changed into something else entirely once the investigation got going, leading to an alleged conspiracy and a so-called "evil genius" mastermind, Majorie Diehl-Armstrong.
+The four-episode series is full of so many twists and turns, you'll think it was fiction.

 Curb Your Enthusiasm, baseball, and true crime?
 Long Shot is for you.
-Netflix's documentary chronicles the bizarre 2004 case in which Juan Catalan, a man accused of murder, was able to clear his name partly thanks to footage captured by Curb Your Enthusiasm, which was filming the crowd of a Los Angeles Dodgers' game.
-Of course, there's more to the story, but you'll have to watch it to find out. — Olivia Truffaut-Wong 17 'The Devil Next Door' The Devil Next Door rehashes the case of Ukrainian-American John Demjanjuk, who was suspected of being Ivan The Terrible — a notorious Nazi guard stationed at the Treblinka concentration camp during World War II. — Rebecca Patton
+Netflix's documentary chronicles the bizarre 2004 case in which Juan Catalan, a man accused of murder, was able to clear his name, partly thanks to footage captured by Curb Your Enthusiasm, which was filming the crowd of a Los Angeles Dodgers' game Catalan attended on the day of the crime.
+Of course, there's more to the story, as detailed in the doc, but you'll have to watch it to find out. — Olivia Truffaut-Wong